-21 Web Directories That Still Have Value
+21 Web Directories You'll Still Want To Use

 12. HotFrog

-Each month, 1.6 million visitors search the 120,000 listed businesses on HotFrog.
+Each month, around 80,000 people search the 69 million businesses listed on HotFrog.

 Businesses, sole practitioners, and anyone doing business with a physical address can add their listing for free.